stfbk/stfbk.github.io/_complementary/ASIACCS2020.md

 ### Web Dashboard

 We implemented a proof-of-concept application of our architectural model and the Multi-Objective Optimization Problem (MOOP) in a web dashboard.
 For demonstration purposes, the MOOP is reduced to a constrained weighted sum optimization problem.
 The dashboard allows configuring pre-filters on the possible architectures, weights and soft-hard constraints.
 The optimization problem is solved in real-time and the resulting architectures, along with the effect on the security and usability goals, are shown in the last blue sections.
-You can freely interact with the dashboard.
+You can freely [**interact with the dashboard**](assets/ASIACCS2020/dashboard.html).

-<iframe src="assets/ASIACCS2020/dashboard.html" width="100%" height="100%"></iframe>